strimzi/strimzi.github.io/_posts/2019-10-07-strimzi-apache-kafka-and-tracing.md

 OpenTracing has a [contributions project](https://github.com/opentracing-contrib/java-kafka-client) which already adds tracing support to the Consumer and Producer APIs.
 It will take care of managing the tracing spans, adding the trace IDs to the records when they are sent or reading them from the records which are received.
-It has two way how to enable tracing:
+It has two ways how to enable tracing:
 * Using wrappers around the `KafkaConsumer` and `KafkaProducer` classes
 * Using `Interceptor` classes